 Pyrexia (fever) refers to a raised body temperature, typically greater than 37.5c.
-It is common in surgical patients, either due to the underlying disease process or as a post-operative complication.
+It is common in surgical patients, either normal immediate post-operative response or as feature of a specific post-operative complication.

 Whilst infection is regularly the suspected cause, other conditions must be considered when approaching the surgical patient with pyrexia (Fig. 1).